-“It was Uzz more than anything else that smoothened the transition from being sighted to non sighted.
-It was easier accept a dog than a long cane”
+“It was Uzz more than anything else that smoothened the transition from being sighted to non-sighted.
+It was easier to accept a dog than a long cane”

 “Without Uzz there was a visible dip in my mood.
 I didn’t know why at first but after a while I realised I was no longer able to just pop down to the shops or get out and about”

 “Uzz’s cruciate went in April and I got him back fully recovered in September and then in November the second cruciate went so it was then we knew it was time for Uzz to retire”.

 With Uzz retired Paraic was once again without a Guide Dog so he was back waiting for us to find a dog that would match with him.
 That match came along in the shape of Ugo.

 Paraic and Ugo graduated together in March 2019 and Paraic feels Ugo will make a massive difference to his life.